Veterinary Assistant Full Job Market

 Industry Demand

 Becoming a veterinary assistant is a great career choice.
 And it’s getting even better because it’s one of the fastest growing industries in the country.
-Tons of opportunities exist right now nationwide because, as you probably know, people are pet crazy!
-Pet owners in the U.S. spent nearly $100 billion on their pets in 2019 with an expected 4% increase in 2020, ensuring ongoing need for well-trained veterinary assistants.
-In fact, the U.S. Department of Labor estimates that the demand for veterinary assistants will grow 14% by 2030.
-That’s 15,300 new jobs you can take your pick of in the coming years.*
+In fact, the U.S. Department of Labor estimates that the demand for veterinary assistants will grow 20% by 2032.
+That’s 23,500 new jobs in the coming years.*

 Documents